 Teaching Support Assistants

 We have a large group of experienced Teaching Support Assistants who work within classes.
 They may deliver programmes set up by the INCO when needed, but they mainly work under the guidance of their class teacher.
 Many of the teaching support assistants have had training in one or more areas and they receive regular in house training from the INCO.

-We hope that the above helps to explain how we support all children as individuals at Grange Community Primary School, but if you would like to discuss this further then please feel free to make an appointment via the school office with Ms James.
+We hope that the above helps to explain how we support all children as individuals at Grange Community Primary School, but if you would like to discuss this further then please feel free to make an appointment via the school office with Miss Higgins.